-Mr. Gillin remains active on two investment committees at BentallGreenOak and is on the board of Toronto Artscape Incorporated and chair of Artscape's Portfolio Development Committee.
-He is a member of the board of the Catholic Children's Aid Society of Toronto and is the Chair of the Catholic Children's Aid Foundation.
-Mr. Gillin is also the Honorary Chair of the Schulich Real Estate Program Alumni Association Leadership Fund, a scholarship program for black and indigenous students.
+Mr. Gillin remains active on one investment committee at BentallGreenOak and is on the board of Toronto Artscape Incorporated and chair of Artscape's Portfolio Development Committee.
+He is the Chair of the Catholic Children's Aid Foundation.
+Mr. Gillin is also the Honorary Chair of the Schulich Real Property Alumni Association and Partners Leadership Awards for Black and Indigenous Communities, a scholarship program for black and indigenous students, at the Schulich School at York University.
 In 2020, Mr. Gillin received the "Real Estate Icon Award" from Toronto NAIOP in recognition of his many contributions to the industry.